Phil Shiner: Other consequences

-In November 2022 a Trial Date was set in September 2024.

 Bankruptcy

 Shiner declared himself bankrupt in March 2017, owing almost £7 million.
 In February 2018, the Insolvency Service (IS) found that Shiner had sold his own house to his family and put it into a trust that had allowed him to live there.
 He also sold two commercial properties for £550,000 each and transferred two £3,500 guitars into the family trust.
 The IS estimates they have recovered over £483,000 but must continue to work on locating another £6.5 million of Shiner's assets.

 In popular culture

 Shiner was portrayed by Toby Jones in the 2021 BBC Two drama Danny Boy, which retold the story of the Al-Sweady Inquiry.